 This recent study by Feinman et al. discusses 12 points of strong evidence on why a low carbohydrate, ketogenic diet is THE BEST treatment for controlling diabetes.
-I honestly don't know how anyone in their right mind could doubt the evidence after reading this paper.
+It's difficult to imagine who could doubt the evidence after reading this paper.
 The twelve points discussed include:

 - High blood sugar is the most important factor of diabetes.
 Reducing carbohydrate intake has the greatest effect on decreasing blood glucose levels.